kiali/kiali/GOVERNANCE.md

-Kiali testers dedicate time and resources to ensure that the Kiali project is delivered with good quality, by actively trying pull requests to find bugs, performance issues and any other kind of issues.
+Kiali testers dedicate time and resources to ensure that the Kiali project is delivered with good quality, by actively trying pull requests to find bugs, performance issues and any other kind of defect.
 Testers may also write manual or automated tests.
 The focus is on "System testing" and "Integration testing", although it is possible to do simple sanity, smoke and regression testing, or simply running existent automated tests if that is enough for a certain code change.